ismail9k/ismail9k.com/content/blog/09.how-to-become-a-9k-developer/index.md

 date: 2025-04-18
 header: header.png
 description:
-  - In software development, reaching "9k" isn’t just about being good.
+  - In software development, reaching "9k" isn't just about being good.
-  - It’s about being world-class — standing so far above the average that your decisions, your code, and your impact are unmistakable.
+  - It's about being world-class — standing so far above the average that your decisions, your code, and your impact are unmistakable.
   - Some call it being a 10x Developer — I prefer calling it a **9k Developer**.
+tags: ["Career", "Personal"]
 ---

 In software development, reaching "9k" isn’t just about being good.